DocuPipe Logo

 IDP (Intelligent Document Processing) uses AI to extract and understand data from documents, while RPA (Robotic Process Automation) uses software bots to perform repetitive tasks like clicking buttons, copying data, and navigating between systems.

-The confusion between the two is understandable, as both live under the "automation" umbrella and can each provide increased efficiency.
-But because they solve such fundamentally different problems, picking the wrong one can mean you'll end up automating the wrong thing.
+The confusion is understandable.
+Both fall under the "automation" umbrella, and both promise efficiency gains.
+But they solve fundamentally different problems, so picking the wrong one means automating the wrong thing entirely.

 What You Need to Know